Blizzardfur-Maxxx/HTACraft/README.md

 -game files are downlaoded

--can to uninstall  the jars in Launcher
+-can  uninstall  the jars for the game

 -Porxy support for sound fix